Alex2077/runny/README.md

-# runty
+# Runty

-Rudenck mobile client
+Runty is an Android client for Process Automation, Runbook Automation and Rundeck Oss.

+The last version is:
+v0.0.1-beta